DenLavrov/DL.Plugins/README.md

 ```

-You can access the result of validation like this
+You can access the result of validation like this.

 ```